cacruz/eviz/docs/usage/quickstart.rst

 This command will launch a web-based interface to run EViz and display the static plots on your local host.

+For additional information please look at the streamlit documentation (https://streamlit.io/).

 Supported Data Sources
 ----------------------